01 January 2025

 Found this on Pinterest.
 No, I don’t know who sells it.
 Don’t buy it.
 Don’t be that guy.

 Thanks to the mixup between religion and dead religion, a lot of Evangelicals insist, “Oh, I’m not religious.
 Jesus didn’t come to start any new religion.
 Christianity is a relationship.”
-We put it on bumper stickers and T-shirts, and spread around the internet memes, and feel so clever for it.
+We put it on bumper stickers and T-shirts, spread around the internet memes, and feel so clever for saying so.

-Here’s the problem: Your average pagan doesn’t know this new improved Evangelical definition of “religion.”
-They only know the one we find in dictionaries.
-The one I quoted up top: “Particular system of belief and worship, as demonstrated through actions and declarations.”
+Here’s the problem: Your average pagan has never learned Evangelicalese.
+They don’t know there’s an alternate definition of religion.
+They only know the one we find in dictionaries—the one I quoted up top.
+“Particular system of belief and worship, as demonstrated through actions and declarations.”

-But back the truck up: Why do we do any of the stuff which pagans call “religious”?
+But back to those of us who do go to church.
+And why is that?
+Why do we do any of the stuff which pagans call “religious”?
 Why church attendance, prayer, bible, lifestyle adjustments, spiritual beliefs?
 Simple: Faith without works is dead.
-And these are the most basic, ground-level works we oughta see in an actual Christian.
+And these works are the most basic, ground-level works we oughta see in a legitimate Christian.
 Christianity without those is dead.
 The “relationship” we claim to have with Jesus, isn’t one.
-Relationship without religion is gonna suck.

-The reason so many Christians suck at Christianity, or do it entirely wrong, is because we often don’t even bother with the basic stuff.
-Evangelical churches pound so hard on the “It’s not religion” mantra, we wind up with Christians who conclude, “I don’t have to go to church”—and so they don’t.
+The reason so many Christians suck at Christianity, or do it entirely wrong, is because we often don’t even bother with the basics.
+Evangelical churches pound so hard on the “It’s not religion!” mantra, we wind up with Christians who conclude, “I don’t have to go to church”—and so they don’t.
 “I don’t have to know my bible”—and they remain willfully ignorant.
-“I don’t have to pray,” and they never talk with God, never hear him talk back, and never imagine he could talk back; they think he’s as voiceless as any pagan god.
+“I don’t have to pray,” and they never talk with God, never hear him talk back, and it never occurs to them he could talk back; they think he’s as voiceless as any pagan god.

-—that whole “with all your heart, life, purpose, and might” idea does sound supremely important, doesn’t it?
+With all your heart, soul, mind, and strength, sounds supremely important, doesn’t it?
 If Jesus figured this was the most important command, do you really think it’s nothing more than optional?

 You know those people who are “religious” about their baseball team?
 Or about exercising regularly?
 Or about keeping up with their favorite shows, or about smoking weed?
 If we aren’t as hardcore about God as those people and their pursuits, how much faith do we truly have in him?